imfede/hearthbeat/README.md

 ## How to install

-It comes shipping with a very simple `Makefile` so you just have to do:
+It comes shipping with a very simple configuration so you just have to do:
 ```
+./configure
 make
 sudo make install
 ```